The visible part is only the start

 Security gets compromised

 If access rules, audit records, and approval flows are loose, businesses are forced to trust all their users instead of trusting the system.
-That does not scale, there will always be bad actors.
+That does not scale.

 Failure becomes invisible